cheongcode/CyberSec-Dev-Notes/TryHackMe/Pre_Security_Path/Intro_to_LAN.md

 Lastly, ring topologies are less prone to bottlenecks, such as within a bus topology, as large amounts of traffic are not travelling across the network at any one time.
 The design of this topology does, however, mean that a fault such as cut cable, or broken device will result in the entire networking breaking.
 ![Output](Images/15.png)

+- **Switch**: A switch is a networking device that connects multiple devices within the same network (usually a Local Area Network, or LAN).
+It uses MAC addresses to forward data to the correct device, ensuring efficient communication between devices in the network.

+- **Router**: A router is a device that connects different networks (such as connecting a home network to the internet).
+It routes data between devices on different networks by using IP addresses and directs traffic, ensuring it reaches its correct destination across the network or internet.